What is a Play Permit?

 What flow levels can I expect on the Yampa and Green rivers during my trip?

-A chart recording 27 years of daily mean stream flows for the Yampa at Deerlodge can be found here.
+A chart recording daily average flows for the Yampa at Deerlodge can be found here.
 You can see current and planned dam release information for the Green River at Flaming Gorge here.